Center for Clean Energy Innovation

 - Spotlight: Building the Foundation for Energy Security and Innovation (FESI)—The Center was instrumental in developing the congressionally chartered nonprofit foundation that was included in the 2022 CHIPS Plus Science bill to assist DOE and advance its mission, and we are continuing to support FESI’s ramp-up.

 - Spotlight: Expanding DOE’s Office of Clean Energy Demonstrations—Congress authorized and funded a new DOE office in 2021 to pursue large-scale energy demonstration projects.
 The Center has an ongoing stream of analytical and outreach work seeking to expand that portfolio of projects and improve their management.
-See our “OCED Observatory Newsletter,” and contact Hannah Boyles if you’d like to be added to its email list.
+(See past editions of our “OCED Observatory Newsletter.”)

 - Spotlight: Tracking funding pathways for RD&D at the U.S. Department of Energy over time and across programs and subprograms.
 See the interactive data visualization.